jhegdep/iphegde.github.io/README.md

 Welcome to my project portfolio profile!
 I'm a passionate **Generative AI Engineer** with a deep interest in **Large Language Models (LLMs)**, **Deep Learning**, **Natural Language Processing (NLP)**, and **Machine Learning (ML)**.
 My primary programming language is **Python**, and I enjoy working on innovative projects that push the boundaries of AI.

+Welcome to my project portfolio profile!
+I'm a dedicated professional with extensive experience in the SAP domain, including proficiency in **SAP S/4HANA**, **SAP Fiori** and **SAP Business Technology Platform (SAP BTP)**, as well as various other ERP solutions.
+My work primarily revolves around optimizing and integrating enterprise-level applications to enhance business processes and drive digital transformation.

+In addition to my deep expertise in SAP, I am also a passionate Generative AI Engineer with a strong interest in **Large Language Models (LLMs)**, **Deep Learning**, **Natural Language Processing (NLP)**, and **Machine Learning (ML)**.
+My primary programming language is **Python**.
+I enjoy working on innovative projects that push the boundaries of AI while leveraging my comprehensive knowledge of SAP systems.

 ## 🧠 About Me

 With a strong background in AI and a focus on generative models, I am dedicated to creating intelligent systems that can understand and generate human-like text, images, and other forms of content.
 My work involves the application of cutting-edge deep learning techniques to solve complex problems in various domains.